Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

-If you’re just starting out, our advice is to keep it simple.
-Use this window cleaning pricing guide as a starting point and then follow our formula to learn how to price more profitable jobs
+If you’re just starting out, keep it simple.
+Use this window cleaning pricing guide as a starting point.
+Then, follow our formula to learn how to price more profitable jobs.

 Learn how to charge for window cleaning: